 should follow a dramaturgy based on the main idea of the song.
 Therefore I always approach a mix from the point of a musician as well.
 So I can try to explore the idea behind the songs to carve

-them out as sharp as possible.
+it out as sharp as possible.

 If you will decide to pass your music on to me, first I would like to become familiar with it.
 I will listen to your tracks, I would like to read or hear what you